Arthur D. Chadwick Sells 4,311 Shares of SiTime Co. (NASDAQ:SITM) Stock

 SiTime Co.
-(NASDAQ:SITM – Get Rating) CFO Arthur D. Chadwick sold 4,311 shares of the business’s stock in a transaction that occurred on Tuesday, February 22nd.
-The stock was sold at an average price of $182.15, for a total value of $785,248.65.
-The sale was disclosed in a filing with the SEC, which is available through this link.
+(NASDAQ:SITM – Get Rating) CFO Arthur D. Chadwick sold 4,311 shares of the stock in a transaction dated Tuesday, February 22nd.
+The shares were sold at an average price of $182.15, for a total transaction of $785,248.65.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

-SiTime (NASDAQ:SITM – Get Rating) last posted its quarterly earnings data on Wednesday, February 2nd.
-The company reported $1.32 EPS for the quarter, beating the consensus estimate of $1.09 by $0.23.
-SiTime had a return on equity of 5.57% and a net margin of 7.86%.
-The business had revenue of $75.70 million for the quarter, compared to the consensus estimate of $71.00 million.
-During the same quarter in the prior year, the business earned $0.10 earnings per share.
-SiTime’s revenue for the quarter was up 87.8% on a year-over-year basis.
-On average, sell-side analysts predict that SiTime Co. will post 1.32 EPS for the current fiscal year.
+SiTime (NASDAQ:SITM – Get Rating) last posted its earnings results on Wednesday, February 2nd.
+The company reported $1.32 earnings per share for the quarter, topping the consensus estimate of $1.09 by $0.23.
+The firm had revenue of $75.70 million during the quarter, compared to the consensus estimate of $71.00 million.
+SiTime had a net margin of 7.86% and a return on equity of 5.57%.
+The company’s revenue was up 87.8% on a year-over-year basis.
+During the same quarter last year, the company earned $0.10 earnings per share.
+On average, research analysts expect that SiTime Co. will post 1.32 earnings per share for the current year.

-A number of institutional investors have recently bought and sold shares of the stock.
-BlackRock Inc. lifted its stake in SiTime by 95.8% in the fourth quarter.
-BlackRock Inc. now owns 1,683,752 shares of the company’s stock valued at $492,563,000 after purchasing an additional 823,952 shares during the last quarter.
-Wells Fargo & Company MN lifted its position in shares of SiTime by 63.6% during the fourth quarter.
-Wells Fargo & Company MN now owns 19,992 shares of the company’s stock worth $5,848,000 after acquiring an additional 7,769 shares in the last quarter.
-Comerica Bank purchased a new stake in shares of SiTime during the fourth quarter worth $1,334,000.
-Goldman Sachs Group Inc. lifted its position in shares of SiTime by 182.5% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 86,366 shares of the company’s stock worth $25,266,000 after acquiring an additional 55,791 shares in the last quarter.
-Finally, The Manufacturers Life Insurance Company lifted its position in shares of SiTime by 272.9% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 24,568 shares of the company’s stock worth $7,187,000 after acquiring an additional 17,980 shares in the last quarter.
-Institutional investors and hedge funds own 62.89% of the company’s stock.
+Several analysts have recently commented on the stock.
+Credit Suisse Group increased their target price on shares of SiTime from $225.00 to $325.00 and gave the company an “outperform” rating in a report on Thursday, November 4th.
+Needham & Company LLC lowered their target price on shares of SiTime from $330.00 to $300.00 and set a “buy” rating for the company in a report on Thursday, February 3rd.
+Barclays raised their price objective on shares of SiTime from $245.00 to $325.00 and gave the stock an “overweight” rating in a report on Friday, November 5th.
+Zacks Investment Research upgraded shares of SiTime from a “sell” rating to a “hold” rating in a report on Wednesday, February 9th.
+Finally, Raymond James raised their price objective on shares of SiTime from $180.00 to $320.00 and gave the stock an “outperform” rating in a report on Thursday, November 4th.
+One analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average target price of $301.83.

 SiTime Company Profile (Get Rating)